mehulagg/gitlab/doc/user/packages/composer_repository/index.md

 > - [Moved](https://gitlab.com/gitlab-org/gitlab/-/issues/221259) to GitLab Core in 13.3.

 Publish [Composer](https://getcomposer.org/) packages in your project's Package Registry.
-Then install the packages whenever you need to use them as a dependency.
+Then, install the packages whenever you need to use them as a dependency.

 ## Create a Composer package